AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ## Results and Analysis

-When conducting the experiment comparing the headloss in identical experiments with solely changing the tubing from regular (non-hydrophobic) tubing to hydrophobic tubing, the trial yield achieved the following results (Figure 6 & 7).
+When conducting the experiment comparing headloss with solely changing the tubing from regular (non-hydrophobic) to hydrophobic tubing, the trial yielded the following results (Figure 6 & 7).

 ![nonhydrophobic](https://github.com/AguaClara/high_g_flocculation/blob/master/Full%20test,%20Regular%20tubing.PNG?raw=true)